40 to 60 kilograms (90 to 130 pounds)

 Lions, leopards, cheetahs, hyenas, hunting dogs, humans

-The impala is reddish-brown with white hair inside the ears, over each eye and on the chin, upper throat, under parts, and buttocks.
+The impala is reddish-brown with white hair inside the ears, over each eye and on the chin, upper throat, underparts, and buttocks.
 A narrow black line runs along the middle of the lower back to the tail, and a vertical black stripe appears on the back of each thigh.
 Impalas have unique brush-like tufts of black hair that cover a scent gland located just above the heel on each hind leg.
 The female is similar to the male but does not have horns.
-The male's graceful lyre-shaped horns are 18 to 37 in. long.
+The male's graceful lyre-shaped horns are about 40 to 90 centimeters long.

 Behavior & Diet

 The impala’s social organization allows it to adapt to environmental conditions.
 The average female herd is between 15 and 100 individuals.
 When food is plentiful, males become territorial, shepherding females about their land.
 In dry periods, territories are abandoned as herds must travel farther to find food and clans tend to overlap and intermix with each other.

 A surprised impala herd will leap about in what appears to be a disorganized way.
 However, this reaction helps keep the herd together and is also an anti-predator technique.
 Initially, an individual impala leaps up, casting about from left to right, bringing individuals into contact with each other.
 High jumps also allow impalas to release signals from the fetlock scent gland in midair, easier for a rapidly running impala to pick up.

 Unsustainable livestock farming and human encroachment are major threats to impala’s future.
 Wildlife habitats are being disrupted with the expansion of roads and settlements.
-As roads, such as the proposed Serengeti Highway in Tanzania, segment habitats, wildlife migrations are affected, and wildlife has difficulty moving between parks to find food, mates, and give birth.
+As roads segment habitats, wildlife migrations are affected, and wildlife has difficulty moving between parks to find food, mates, and give birth.

 Our solutions to protecting the impala:

 African Wildlife Foundation works with government entities to help plan and propose alternative growth solutions that avoid habitat fragmentation.
-In the case of the Serengeti Highway, AWF provides its scientists as resources to assist in proper planning that ensures a balance between modernization and conservation.
+AWF provides its scientists as resources to assist in proper planning that ensures a balance between modernization and conservation.

 Wildlife corridors are large sections of land that allow wildlife to move from one national park to another—and even from one country to another.
 AWF works with people on all levels—from governments to small villages—to designate corridors and, in some cases, purchase land to set it aside for wildlife, like impalas, to move through safely as they migrate.